 Dai Sugano is an Emmy Award-winning photojournalist and senior multimedia editor at The Mercury News (San Jose, Calif.), where he covers a wide range of assignments, produces videos and covers in-depth projects.
-His work has included “Drugging Our Kids,” a 40-minute investigative documentary on the use of psychotropic drugs on California’s foster children; “Torn Apart,” a documentary on a Bay Area family divided by immigration enforcement; and “Uprooted,” a documentary about the displacement of mobile home residents.
-He has also covered economic inequality in China, poverty in India and the struggles of Hmong refugees starting their lives anew in America.
+His work has included “Drugging Our Kids,” a 40-minute investigative documentary on the use of psychotropic drugs on California’s foster children and “Uprooted,” a documentary about the displacement of mobile home residents.
+He has also covered the end of life care issues, economic inequality in China, poverty in India and the struggles of Hmong refugees starting their lives anew in America.

-His work has earned a national News and Documentary Emmy Award (2008), two National Edward R. Murrow Awards (2014, 2015) and a Judge’s Special Recognition for Documentary Project of the Year from POYi (2015).
-He has been a finalist for the Pulitzer Prize in Feature Photography (2004, Team Entry) and has been recognized by various journalism organizations including Editor & Publisher, Best of the West, SND and the National Press Photographers Association.
+His work has earned a national News and Documentary Emmy Award, two National Edward R. Murrow Awards and a Judge’s Special Recognition for Documentary Project of the Year from POYi.
+He has been a finalist for the Pulitzer Prize in Feature Photography (Team Entry) and has been recognized by various journalism organizations including Editor & Publisher, Best of the West, SND and the National Press Photographers Association.

 In this ever-changing newspaper industry, Sugano is a visual advocate and coach, pushing the organization to experiment with new ideas, including After Effects animation, live streaming and finding better ways to engage audiences.